ncatlab/nlab-content/pages/1127.md

 * Kashiwara--Schapira, [[Categories and Sheaves]]

-The relation to complexes is in section 14.1
+The relation to complexes is in section 14.1.

+See also the book

+* Peter Freyd, Abelian categories, Harper 1966.